-Plot: Three dudes (and a nephew) try and re-capture their youth for the weekend by returning to a famed ski lodge in which they always had a memorable time.
+Plot: Three friends (and one nephew) try and re-capture their youth for the weekend by returning to a famed ski lodge in which they always had a memorable time.
 But while getting drunk in the hot tub, alcohol short circuits the wiring sending them back to the 80’s.
 Will they mess with the past or follow the space time continuum rules?

 It’s been a long time since I’ve seen a movie this funny.
-Sure, this past decade had some great comedies like the Royal Tenenbaums and Tropic Thunder, but I haven’t laughed this hard in a long time.
-This is in the vane of comedies from yesteryear; Clever, but don’t take themselves too seriously and consistently hilarious.
+Sure, this past decade had some great comedies like The Royal Tenenbaums and Tropic Thunder, but I haven’t laughed this hard in a long time.
+This is in the vain of comedies from yesteryear; Clever, but don’t take themselves too seriously and are consistently hilarious.
 Comedies don’t have to shock you with gross out jokes.
 They don’t have to have Will Ferrell dancing around like a buffoon.
-They don’t have to have Vince Vaughn talking really fast…they just need to be funny.
-Hot Tub Time Machine is a simple story, but oh so uproarious.
+They don’t have to have Vince Vaughn talking really fast.
+They just need to be funny.
+Hot Tub Time Machine is a simple story, but so uproarious.

 Now as I said before, the jokes rarely derive from the fact that these dudes are in the 80’s.
-However, there are some very subtle and clever little 80’s throwbacks that you really have to pay attention for that are gut wrenchingly funny.
-There is one towards the end taking a shot at Karate Kid that is barely audible, but if you hear it and know Karate Kid, you will die.
+However, there are some very subtle and clever little 80’s throwbacks that you really have to pay attention for that are gut-wrenchingly funny.
+There is one towards the end taking a shot at Karate Kid that is barely audible, but if you hear it and know Karate Kid, you will crack up.
 I did.
 And I love the clever throwbacks to other famous time travel movies like Back to the Future and Bill and Ted’s Excellent Adventure.
 This is how you make fun of a time period.
-Not shoving the clothes and hairstyles down your throat, but subtle hints.
+It’s not shoving the clothes and hairstyles down your throat, but subtle hints.

 And like I said, it doesn’t play off cheap gross out jokes.
-Sure, there is some potty humor here, but it’s done in smart ways like something in the vane of There’s Something about Mary and not crappy Kevin Smith movies.
+Sure, there is some potty humor here, but it’s done in smart ways like There’s Something about Mary and not a bad Kevin Smith movie.

 If you’re like me and haven’t laughed really hard at the movies in a long time, then go see this one.
 This absolutely trumps recent comedic hits like The Hangover or Wedding Crashers.
-It’s not that these movies are bad; it’s just that I don’t laugh when I see them.
+It’s not that these movies are bad, it’s just that I don’t laugh a lot when I see them.
 I get chuckles here and there, but Hot Tub Time Machine brings you genuine laughs.

 Rating: 8 out of 10 (Great)